-- (1) Is a legal resident of the Yosemite Junior College District. - (2) Is a legal resident of a high school district not affiliated with a junior college district. - (3) Is a legal resident of another junior college district and presents a proper permit from that district to attend Columbia Junior College. - (4) Is a student whose legal residence is in another state and pays the out-of-state fee. - (5) Is an international student who complies with special admission requirements and pays the nonresident fee. - (6) Is a member of the armed forces on active duty or his dependent.
+- (1) Is a legal resident of the Yosemite Junior College District with a local address. - (2) Is a legal resident of a high school district not affiliated with a junior college district. - (3) Is a legal resident of another junior college district and presents a proper permit from that district to attend Columbia Junior College. - (4) Is a student whose legal residence is in another state and pays the out-of-state fee. - (5) Is an international student who complies with special admission requirements and pays the nonresident fee. - (6) Is a member of the armed forces on active duty or his dependent. - (7) Is a veteran attending under the G.I.
+Bill.